 - 1. The Chief Executive of the Council also fulfils the statutory role of Head of Paid Service as set out in the Local Government and Housing Act 1989. - 2.
 The Executive Director (Resources) also fulfils the statutory role of Chief Finance Officer as set out in the Local Government Act 1972. - 3.
 The former Executive Director (Communities and Neighbourhoods) retired from the Council's employment on 21 April 2021.
 A new post holder was appointed to this post on 21 June 2021. - 4.
-The Executive Director (Health and Social Care) also fulfills the statutory responsibility of Director of Adult Social Services as set out in the Local Authority Social Services Act 1970.
-A new post holder was appointed to this post on 3 July 2020. - 5.
-The Executive Director (Children's Services) also fulfils the statutory role of Director of Children's Services as set out in the Children's Act 2004.
-A new post holder was appointed to this post on 3 July 2020. - 6.
+The Executive Director (Health and Social Care) also fulfills the statutory responsibility of Director of Adult Social Services as set out in the Local Authority Social Services Act 1970. - 5.
+The Executive Director (Children's Services) also fulfils the statutory role of Director of Children's Services as set out in the Children's Act 2004. - 6.
 The post of Assistant Executive Director (Adult Social Care) was vacant from 3 July 2020 until 1 September 2021. - 7.
 The Assistant Executive Director (Corporate Support) post also fulfils the statutory responsibility of Scrutiny Officer as set out in the Local Government Act 2000. - 8.
-The former Assistant Executive Director (Communities) left the Council's employment on 31 October 2021. - 9.
-The Interim Assistant Executive Director (Neighbourhoods and Commercial Services) post is a temporary post established on 4 January 2022 to cover duties in the Communities and Neighbourhoods Department. - The Assistant Executive Director (Governance and Assets) post also fulfils the statutory responsibility of Monitoring Officer as set out in the Local Government and Housing Act 1989. - 11.
+The former Assistant Executive Director (Communities) left the Council's employment on 31 October 2021, and the post was subsequently deleted. - 9.
+The Assistant Executive Director (Neighbourhoods and Commercial Services) post was established on 4 January 2022 to cover duties in the Communities and Neighbourhoods Department.
+An interim appointment to the post was made on 4 January 2022 and this appointment was made permanent on 13 July 2022. - The Assistant Executive Director (Governance and Assets) post also fulfils the statutory responsibility of Monitoring Officer as set out in the Local Government and Housing Act 1989. - 11.
 The Assistant Executive Director (Public Health) also fulfils the statutory responsibility of Director of Public Health as set out in the Health and Social Care Act 2012. - 12.
 The Interim Assistant Executive Director (Culture and Regulation) post is a temporary post established on 9 September 2020 to cover additional duties relating to Communities and Neighbourhoods Department services.